OpenGeoScales/Management/README.md

 # Inspired by

-- Our worl in Data
+- Our world in Data
 - World Resources Institute: Climate Watch
 - Open Data Institute